Hand Pan Lessons!

 What name is correct?

-Has there ever been an instrument with more names?
-Hang drum, hand pan, handspan, halo, halo drum, space pan, spacepan.
+Hand pan is the best, most widely accepted name.
+But has there ever been an instrument with more names?
+Hang drum, hand pan, handspan, halo, Halo drum, space pan, spacepan.
 I mean, we can’t even agree if spacepan is one or two words!
+Regardless, the best and most widely accepted name is hand pan.

 The same confusion exists around who actually invented the instrument.
 I’m not going to try to settle this argument here and now.
 Instead, I’ll just include a few links on the topic: